Pet Passport Puerto Rico

 Puerto Rico does not quarantine healthy pets who meet the following requirements:

-Your pet must be vaccinated for rabies at least 1 month but not more than 12 months prior to entering Puerto Rico.
+- Your pet must be vaccinated for rabies between 30 days and 12 months prior to entering Puerto Rico.

 - A licensed veterinarian will complete a Veterinary Certificate for Puerto Rico shortly prior to travel.

 Whenever you travel to a foreign country like Puerto Rico, it is always advisable to carry some form of identification indicating ownership of the pet.

 Failure to comply with these regulations will mean that your pet will be refused entry or returned to the country of origin or placed in quarantine, all at the expense of the person responsible for your pet.